MewsSystems/gitbook-connector-api/operations/services.md

 * `Confirmed` - The block deducts availability and can have reservations assigned.
 * `Optional` - The block deducts availability and cannot have reservations assigned.
-* `Inquired` - The block does not deduct availability and cannot have reservations assigned.
+* `Inquired` - The block does not deduct availability and cannot have reservations assigned \(waitlist\).
 * `Released` - The block deducts availability, but only for reservations assigned to the block before release.
-Remaining availability is returned back to general availability.
+Remaining availability is returned back to general availability \(waitlist\).
-* `Canceled` - The block does not deduct availability and cannot have reservations assigned.
+* `Canceled` - The block does not deduct availability and cannot have reservations assigned \(waitlist\).

 #### Availability block extent